Akm0d/raspi/README.md

 return you to the beginning of input.

 Press "Enter" or "q" to exit the output viewing mode and go back into command mode.

-If this script is run on boot, you will also need to type "exit" and press "Enter" from command mode to resume the normal boot sequence of the raspberry pi.

-WARNING:  If you don't have an LCD screen, and this script is run on boot, then it will still expect you to type a password and "exit" before finishing the boot sequence and continuing to the desktop.

 After exiting, the raspberry pi will print the output of the "hostname" command to the first line of the lcd and the output of "hostname -I" to the remaining lines